-If you have vaginal bleeding at any point during pregnancy, call your doctor.
+If you have vaginal bleeding at any point during pregnancy, call your healthcare provider.

 Vaginal bleeding in pregnancy has many causes.
 The effect on the pregnancy depends on which phase the bleeding occurs in.
 Some common causes include:

-Risk factors that increase your chance of having bleeding during pregnancy include:
+Risk factors increase your chance of having bleeding during pregnancy.

 The amount of bleeding will be different for each cause.
 Wear a pad so you can tell how much you are bleeding.
 The blood may also appear different for different causes.
-Make note of how heavy the bleeding is and how the blood appears so you can tell your doctor.
+Make note of how heavy the bleeding is and how the blood appears so you can tell your healthcare provider.

-Your doctor will ask about your symptoms and medical history.
+Your healthcare provider will ask about your symptoms and medical history.
 A physical exam will be done.
 A pelvic exam may also be done.

-Your doctor may need to assess blood loss or determine blood type.
+Your healthcare provider may need to assess blood loss or determine blood type.
 This can be done through blood tests.

-Your doctor may need pictures of your vagina and/or abdomen.
+Your healthcare provider may need pictures of your vagina and/or abdomen.
 This can be done with:

 Treatment depends on the cause of the bleeding and the severity of the condition.
 Treatments include: